FILL UP ON SUMMER FRESHNESS

-Not everyone has access to a plot of fertile land or has the skills, patience, or time to grow their own food.
-Still, the desire for freshly grown food is on the rise -- along with the popularity of farmers markets.
-Long gone are the days when these markets -- or, more often, scatterings of roadside stands -- were lonely affairs with a few shoppers poking around.
+Not everyone has access to fertile land or the skills, patience, or time to grow their own food.
+Still, the desire for freshly grown food is on the rise — along with the popularity of farmers markets.
+Long gone are the days when these markets — or, more often, scatterings of roadside stands — were lonely affairs with a few shoppers poking around.
 Today, farmers markets are found in small towns and big cities alike, in variations that run from multi-day productions to once-a-week pop-ups.
-It’s a healthy byproduct of the increased awareness of healthier eating, support for small and independent businesses, and, of course, a renewed appreciation for all things handcrafted and artisan made.
+It’s a byproduct of the increased awareness of healthier eating, support for small and independent businesses, and, of course, a renewed appreciation for all things handcrafted and artisanal.
 Go-to destinations for locals, farmers markets also offer visitors a great and often inexpensive way to get a real taste of a town, city, or entire region.
 To whet your appetite, here are a few of the most unique farmers markets across the nation.